Retiree Medical

 Eligible Dependents

 If you are an eligible retiree, you can enroll your eligible Medicare-eligible dependents.
 Dependents who are not eligible for Medicare are not eligible for coverage, although they may become eligible when they become Medicare-eligible.
-In addition, new class II dependents may not be enrolled in coverage at any time.
-Review Defining Eligible Dependents for more information.
+You may enroll such Medicare-eligible dependents in Nokia’s retiree medical coverage during any annual open enrollment period, for coverage for the following calendar year, or during the year if they experience an appropriate Life Event (qualified status change).
+Keep in mind, becoming Medicare-eligible is not considered a qualified status change that would allow a dependent to be enrolled in Nokia’s coverage outside of annual open enrollment.

-Coverage Options and Costs
+Coverage and Costs